NickCrew/nickferguson.dev/site/content/about/index.md

 title = "About"
 +++

+## Swamp King, Lord of Gators, Destroyer of Lawns and Year-Round Wearer of Hoodies
-Nick is a software engineer living in Tampa Bay, Florida.
+_Nick is a software engineer living in Tampa Bay, Florida._

+## So what is it... that you'd say you do here?

-> _Coming from the Linux systems I pretty naturally fell into what is usually thought of as Site Reliability Engineering or Platform Development.
-I tend to prefer the challenges offered up by build and release processes, hosting platforms and distributed systems._
+I tend to prefer the challenges offered up by build and release processes, hosting platforms and distributed systems.
+This usually equates to work labeled as Platform Development, Site Reliability Engineering or Full Stack Development.

+> _My unique value is derived from a lifetime of nerding-out on Linux systems, curiosity bordering on obession at times, and being generally known as a good communicator, teacher, and student._

+My favorite projects are often new build-outs or improvement efforts.
+I love dragging legacy code kicking and screaming into the 21st century.
+I also enjoy making software for other software engineers.
+I like the quick feedback cycle and it's always nice to see others benefitting from your work.
+At the end of the day it's all about solving someone or something's problem with software.

+Some core tenets have established themselves in my working philosophy and the most prominent of those are that communication, trust and relationships are critical components in delivering high-quality software.

+{{< resize-image src="office-space-1.png" alt="What would you say you do here?" style="float: left" >}}
+Software engineers should to be empowered and then trusted with that power to pick the right tools and design good solutions.

+Positive relationships can make the whole greater than its parts and provide a source of drive and enthusiasm that harder to shake.

+One of my primary aspirations is to continually improve my teaching abilities and to promote information sharing.
+I believe that curiosity and a relentless resistance to giving up can see you through almost any goal.

+---

+# A New Hope

+Florida is the Tatooine of America, don't you think?

 ## Fade in from Black ... *Modem Screeches Wistfully*